 - The $ xxx per month is what your customer would pay without any upgrades to the dedicated server.

 One more question.
 Where are the hosting centers?

 We are in (5) datacenters, but the HIPAA hosting platforms can only be hosted in our datacenter in Orlando, FL.
 It is the only datacenter that has the HIPAA audit certification.

 Ok, I am recommending you to our client.
 Thank you for your quick responses.

 Partnering with HIPAA-Compliant Expertise

-As you can see above, we are happy to answer all questions you have related to HIPAA Compliant Hosting plans.
-They are a major area of focus for us at Atlantic.Net, so our established expertise allows us to guide you toward the right decision.
+As you can see above, we are happy to answer all questions you have related to HIPAA Web Hosting plans.
+HIPAA compliant hosting major area of focus for us at Atlantic.Net, so our established expertise allows us to guide you toward the right decision.